karlseven/organice/docs/PLAN.md

 - Spaces with public / internal / private visibility and per-space membership, managed in `/admin/spaces/{id}/members`
-- Page tree: nesting, drag-and-drop reordering, reparenting, drafts, redirects on rename
+- Page tree: nesting (the `+` on a sidebar row, or drag onto another page), drag-and-drop reordering, reparenting, drafts, redirects on rename
-- Markdown editor with live preview, formatting toolbar, paste/drop uploads
+- Markdown editor with live preview, formatting toolbar, paste/drop uploads, an explicit undo/redo history, and tooltips on every control
+- Page icons: 2,007 bundled Lucide icons and 1,907 emoji, searchable, self-hosted
 - Tabs and code groups (`:::tabs` with `=== Label` panels), callouts
 - Server-side syntax highlighting (`Core\Highlight`)
 - Revision history with a line diff and restore (restore appends, never deletes)